ekmett/comonad/README.markdown

 In this case, you may not rely on the ability to define `fmap` in terms of `liftW`.

-You may of course, choose to define both `duplicate` /and/ `extend`.
+You may, of course, choose to define both `duplicate` /and/ `extend`.
 In that case you must also satisfy these laws:

     extend f  = fmap f . duplicate